 - red onion, thinly sliced (4 rings per salad)

-- 8 Kalamata olives, pitted and sliced (I loooove olives)
+- 8 Kalamata olives, pitted (I loooove olives)

 - 2 pepperoncinis, stems removed and halved lengthwise